 But there are some exceptions to the at-will rule.
 If your Hawaii employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.

-Every state’s laws on wrongful termination are different.
-This article covers some of the legal grounds you might have for suing your employer in Hawaii for wrongful termination.
-But it’s not a comprehensive list of Hawaii employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
-To find out whether you have a legal claim for wrongful termination, speak to an experienced Hawaii employment lawyer.
+Every state's laws on wrongful termination are different.
+This article covers some of the common legal grounds you might have for suing your employer in Hawaii for wrongful termination.
+But it's not a comprehensive list of Hawaii employment rights, which can change as courts issue new rulings and legislators pass or modify laws.
+To find out the full extent of your legal claims, speak to an experienced Hawaii employment lawyer.
 To learn more about Hawaii employment law, contact the Hawaii Department of Labor and Industrial Relations.

 Under federal law, it is illegal for an employer to fire an employee based on a protected characteristic.
 Federal law prohibits employers from firing employees based on race, color, national origin, sex, pregnancy, religion, age (if the employee is at least 40), disability, citizenship status, or genetic information.
 However, only certain employers must comply with these laws.
 For most types of discrimination, the law apply to employers with 15 or more employees.
 However, the prohibition against age discrimination applies to employers with 20 or more employees, and the ban against citizenship status discrimination applies to employers with only four or more employees.

-Hawaii law prohibits discrimination based on race, color, national origin, sex, religion, age, genetic information, disability, marital status, sexual orientation, HIV/AIDS, arrest and court record (unless there is a conviction that directly relates to the job), gender identity and gender expression, status as a victim of domestic or sexual violence, or credit history or credit report (unless credit information directly relates to a bona fide occupational qualification).
+Hawaii law prohibits discrimination based on race, color, national origin, sex, pregnancy, religion, age (any age), ancestry, disability, marital status, sexual orientation, arrest and court record (unless there is a conviction that directly relates to the job), gender identity and gender expression, status as a victim of domestic or sexual violence, or credit history or credit report (unless credit information directly relates to a bona fide occupational qualification).
 In Hawaii, all employers must comply with these laws, even if they have only one employee.